windicss/docs/guide/index.md

 # Getting Started

-[__Windi CSS__][windicss] is a next generation utility-first CSS framework.
+__Windi CSS__ is a next generation utility-first CSS framework.

-If you are already familiar with [Tailwind CSS], think about [Windi CSS] as an alternative to Tailwind, which provides faster load times, and supports all the features in Tailwind v2.0 and more.
+If you are already familiar with [Tailwind CSS], think about [Windi CSS] as an **on-demanded** alternative to Tailwind, which provides faster load times, **fully compatible with Tailwind v2.0** and with a bunch of additional cool features.

-## Why Windi CSS? 🤔
+## Why Windi CSS?

 A quote from the author should illustrate his motivation to create [Windi CSS]: